top of page

 We start with the three levels below us: matter, plants, and animals.

 • Everything begins with matter.
-It is our basic material.
+It is our fundamental material.

 • We move from the level of matter to the level of plants by adding the ability to grow, to take a particular shape, to make seeds, and to reproduce.